 In short, Virgin points are the combined loyalty currency for the Virgin Group.

-They can be earned and redeemed in a wide range of ways, particularly in the U.S. and UK.
-Being UK-based, it has a more extensive network of partnerships.
+They can be earned and redeemed in a wide range of ways, particularly in the U.S. and U.K. Being based in the U.K., it has a more extensive network of partnerships in the British Isles than elsewhere.
 Interestingly, you can earn points for everything from switching your home energy supplier to catching a show in London's West End.

 At the same time, you can also redeem them for a wide range of activities, including redeeming them for flights with Virgin Atlantic.